Upper and Lower Bounds for the Linear Ordering Principle: Introduction

 This state of affairs remained unchanged for about fifteen years until a significant progress was made when Kleinberg et al. \cite{KKMP21} initiated the study of total functions beyond $\class{TFNP}$.
 While Karp--Lipton's theorem has not been improved, lower bounds against $\bsize[n^k]$ were pushed down to $\OtP$ \cite{GLV24} and $\LtP$ \cite{KP24}, a new$^\text{\ref{foo:l2p}}$ important class which we describe in more detail below.
 At the same time, truly exponential lower bounds were established for $\StE$ \cite{li2023symmetric} (as it turns out, $\StE=\OtE$ \cite{GLV24}) and $\LtE$ \cite{KP24}.

 An important feature of these new results was that they were based on reducing finding a hard function to a total search problem.
 Namely, the works of Korten \cite{korten2022hardest} and Li \cite{li2023symmetric} reduced the question to the so-called \emph{Range Avoidance} problem: given a function $f\colon\{0,1\}^n\to\{0,1\}^m$ with $m>n$, represented by a Boolean circuit, find a point outside its image.
+This problem is known in the bounded arithmetic community as the \emph{dual Weak Pigeonhole Principle} (d\problem{WPHP}) and has notable implications in proof complexity (see e.g. \cite{PWW88,JerdWPHP} and the survey \cite{KraGen25}).
 In \cite{chen2023symmetric,li2023symmetric}, Range Avoidance has been reduced to symmetric alternation.
-Subsequently, Korten and Pitassi \cite{KP24} reduced Range Avoidance to the \emph{Linear Ordering Principle}: given an implicitly described ordering relation, either find the smallest element or report a breach of the linear order axioms.
-A polynomial-time Turing closure of this principle gave rise to a new class $\LtP\subseteq\StP$: a version of $\StP$ where the two provers provide points of a polynomial-time verifiable linear order on binary strings of a certain length (each point starting with the corresponding answer $0$ or $1$), and the prover that provides the smaller element wins.
+Subsequently, Korten and Pitassi \cite{KP24} reduced Range Avoidance to the \emph{Linear Ordering Principle}: given an implicitly described ordering relation, either find the smallest element or report a breach of the linear order axioms (for the case of a linear order this problem is known as \problem{MIN} in the bounded arithmetic community \cite{CK98}).
+A polynomial-time Turing closure of this principle gives rise to a new class $\LtP\subseteq\StP$: a version of $\StP$ where the two provers provide points of a polynomial-time verifiable linear order on binary strings of a certain length (each point starting with the corresponding answer $0$ or $1$), and the prover that provides the smaller element wins.